Videoton FC Fehérvár: Stadium

 On 13 March 2017, László Horváth, project manager of Sóstó Konzorcium, said that thanks to the mild winter the construction of the new stadium is in good progress.
 The construction of the base of the stands were finished in March.

 On 27 March 2017, it was confirmed that the construction of the stadium would be finished by 16 January 2018.
 Péter Gönczöl, managing director of Strabag-MML Kft., said that the construction is in the most spectacular phase when the biggest panels are positioned into their places.
 András Cser-Palkovics, mayor of Székesfehérvár, said that due to the severe weather conditions during winter the construction could be finished by the deadline.
 Róbert Varga, director of Strabag-Hungary, added that the new stadium will be able to host 14,201 spectators and the stadium will be lying on a base of 10,199 square metres and the highest point of the stadium will be 21.28 metres.

 On 18 August 2017, it was announced that the main stand should also be demolished due to statical problems.
 Originally, the new stadium would have been built around the main stand.
 Due to the reconstruction of the main stand, the opening of the new stadium will be delayed to June 2018.

 On 14 August 2018, an article was published on the Hungarian news website, Index.hu, stating that there will be further delays in the opening of the new stadium.
 One day later, it was announced that the 2018–19 UEFA Champions League play-off matches will be played at Ferencvárosi TC's home stadium, Groupama Aréna in Budapest.

 The first match was played between Fehérvár FC and Újpest FC in the 2018–19 Nemzeti Bajnokság I season and it ended with a 1–0 victory for the home side.
 The first goal was scored by Roland Juhász.
 The new stadium was also renamed as MOL Aréna Sóstó for sponsorship reason.
 Since there was a MOL Aréna in Dunaszerdahely, Sóstó was added to the new name.

+On 1 July 2023, the name of the stadium was changed from MOL Aréna Sóstó to Sóstói Stadion due to changes in sponsorship.